KasparEtter/ef1p/pages/email/email.md

     I have no idea why this shortcoming isn't mentioned in the [security considerations](https://datatracker.ietf.org/doc/html/rfc8460#section-7).

-The fields are separated by a semicolon and the keys and values are separated by an equals sign.
+The fields are separated by a semicolon, and the keys and values are separated by an equals sign.
 Here is an example record:

 <figure markdown="block">